holoviz/holoviz/doc/contributing.md

 1. `nbsite generate-rst ...` looks for notebooks in the `examples` folder and generates their corresponding *reStructuredText* files.
 For instance, if the notebook `examples/user_guide/Data.ipynb` is found, then the corresponding file `doc/user_guide/Data.rst` is created and includes the `NotebookDirective` that points to the notebook file to insert it in this document.
 A similar process applies to the notebooks found in a gallery.
 2. `nbsite build ...` executes the notebooks and builds the website.

 After these steps, you should find a `builtdocs` folder in the repository that contains the static site built by nbsite/sphinx.
+When the websites are built in the continuous integration system, the content of the `builtdocs` folder is pushed to a `gh-pages` branch.
+The details of this process can be found in the `docs.yaml` Github Action workflow of each project, located in the `.github/workflows` folder.

 #### File formats